Find us +44 (0)113 2837100

 Further details relating to assessment

-Report Plan (formative)– As part of a formative assessment to ensure students are feeling confident about approaching their end of semester assessment students will be encouraged to complete a report plan for discussion within class.
+Essay Plan (formative) – As part of a formative assessment to ensure students are feeling confident about approaching their end of semester 1 assessment students will be encouraged to complete an essay plan for discussion within class.
 These plans will be shared and commented on as a group.

 Assessment tasks are designed to measure the extent to which you have satisfied the Level Learning Outcomes for your programme.
 Some modules, for example where there are professional body (PSRB) requirements, will also test for module-specific skills and knowledge.